Integrated Sensing and Communication from Learning Perspective: An SDP3 Approach: Sdp3 performance predictor

-To obtain the nonlinear recognition accuracy model for DSN, we use the performance regression approach, which needs a simulated dataset (generated by virtual simulation with selected value of evolution reate $\rho$) by repeatedly evaluating the DSN under various inputs and then fits an approximate model to the recognition accuracy.

-To derive the approximate function, it is first observed that the recognition accuracy $\Theta(C)$ is a nonlinear function of $C$ should satisfy the following properties: \begin{itemize} \item[(i)] Since more cycles would provide more information, $\Theta(C)$ is a monotonically increasing function of $C$;
+To address the above challenge, a promising solution is the performance regression approach proposed in \cite{lcpa,lcwra,curve1,curve2}.
+Specifically, it is observed that the recognition accuracy $A=\Theta(N_s)$ is a nonlinear function of $N_s$ satisfying the following properties: \begin{itemize} \item[(i)] $\Theta(N_s)$ is a monotonically increasing function of $N_s$;

-\item[(ii)] As $C$ increases, the magnitude of the partial derivative $|\partial \Theta/\partial C|$ would gradually decrease and become zero when $C$ is sufficiently large, meaning that increasing the sensing time size no longer helps wireless sensing.
+\item[(ii)] As $N_s$ increases, the magnitude of the partial derivative $|\partial \Theta/\partial N_s|$ would gradually decrease and become zero when $N_s$ is sufficiently large, meaning that increasing the number of sensing time slots will not help wireless sensing performance at large $N_s$.

-\end{itemize} According to the above properties, several candidate nonlinear functions named parameteric learning curve models from \cite{curve1} are shown in table I, where $\alpha,\beta,\gamma,\epsilon$ are tuning parameters.
+\end{itemize} Hence the candidate parametric learning curve models to approximate the $\Theta(N_s)$ are shown in Table \ref{table_learning_model} (as proposed in \cite{curve1}), where $\alpha,\beta,\gamma,\epsilon$ are tuning parameters.